sdcnku/micropython/docs/library/omv.fir.rst

 .. function:: fir.draw_ta(image, ta, [alpha=128, [scale]])

    Draws the ambient temperature ``ta`` on the `image` using a rainbow table color conversion.
+This method colors the whole image by a blue to red overlay depending on the ambient temperature.

    ``alpha`` controls the transparency.
 256 for an opaque overlay.
 0 for none.

-   ``scale`` controls the rainbow table color conversion.
-The first number is the minimum temperature cutoff and the second number is the max.
+   ``scale`` is a two value tuple which controls the rainbow table color conversion.
+The first number is the minimum temperature in celsius cutoff and the second number is the max.
 Values closer to the min are blue and values closer to the max are red.

-   The default ``scale`` is (-17.7778C, 37.7778C) corresponds to (0F, 100F).
+   The default ``scale`` is (-17.7778C, 37.7778C) which corresponds to (0F, 100F).

    .. note::